 Invicta Fire Protection is a specialist division of The Invicta Group, the world's leading installer of 4 hour passive fire protection systems using Promat Durasteel, and now operates in 3 territories covering Europe, the Middle East and North America.

-Durasteel is a unique, high performance composite fire panel installed under license as fire barriers, blast walls, transformer barriers, fireproof ceilings, service protection and fireproof media storage vaults for the premier protection of stored items, working areas, employees and the general public.
+Durasteel is a unique, high performance composite fire panel installed under license as fire barriers, blast walls, transformer barriers, fireproof ceilings, service protection and fireproof media storage vaults for the premier protection of employees, the general public, working areas and operational elements.

 Our Durasteel division provides the following services:

 - Experience and technical support

 - Innovative solutions to on site difficulties

 Durasteel is a four-hour fire and blast resistant composite panel of fibre reinforced cement mechanically bonded to punched steel sheets on both outer surfaces.

 It is classed as 'non-combustible' to BS 476:Part 4:1970 and to Clause 10 of EN 13501-1:2002, and has been tested to comply with many recognised UK and international fire standards.